-As pet owners, we dread the day that we may have to let our pet go and hate to think about it.
-If you feel that you want to know more about the procedures and want to be more prepared when the awful day comes, we hope outlining the practical concerns here will help.
+As pet owners, we dread the day that we may have to let our beloved pet go.
+If you feel that you want to know more about the procedure and want to be more prepared when the awful day comes, we hope outlining the practical concerns here will help.

 Is there a “right” time to have my pet put down?